Shaikira King: 2024

 In April 2024, King broke the UK age-15 800m record with 2:02.60 in Gillingham, Kent, which also put her third all-time among UK under-17s list.
+King won the silver medal in the final of the 800 metres at the 2024 European Athletics U18 Championships in Banská Bystrica, Slovakia.
 In October 2024, she became the youngest athlete in the UK to secure a contract with sports brand Nike.

 2025

 In February 2025, she won the England Indoors U20 title over 800 metres, setting a championship record time of 2:04.34.
-Later that month, she reached finished third in the final of the 800 metres at the 2025 British Indoor Athletics Championships, in Birmingham.
+Later that month, she finished third in the final of the 800 metres at the 2025 British Indoor Athletics Championships, in Birmingham.
 In May 2025, she won the 800 metres at the Loughborough International running for England.
 The following month, she ran 4:11.78 for the 1500 metres at the BMC Grand Prix in Birmingham, and broke Phoebe Gill's UK age-16 record for the distance.
 On 25 July, she ran a championship record by over a second to win the England Athletics U20 Championships title over 800 metres in 2:02.86.
-She was named in the British team for the 800 metres at the 2025 European Athletics U20 Championships in Tampere, winning her semi-final in 2:04.48 and led at the bell in the final before finishing fifth in 2:03.60.
-In October 2025, she was named on the British Athletics Olympic Futures Programme for 2025/26.
+She was named in the British team for the 800 metres at the 2025 European Athletics U20 Championships in Tampere, winning her semi-final in 2:04.48, and later led at the bell in the final, before finishing fifth in 2:03.60.
+In October 2025, she was included on British Athletics Olympic Futures Programme for 2025/26.

+2026

+King opened her 2026 indoor season with an 800m personal best of 2:04.14 Antequera, Spain.
+On 31 January she ran 2:04.44 to place third overall at EAP Glasgow, having had a gun to tape win in her heat.
+The following month, she won the England Athletics U20 title over 800 metres, running 2:03.99 to meet the standard for the 2026 U20 World Championships.
+On 15 February 2026, King was a finalist at the 2026 British Indoor Athletics Championships in Birmingham on 14 February 2026, placing third overall behind Isabelle Boffey and Emily Simpson in 2:01.49.
+In May, she won the 800 m at the Loughborough International.
+In June, she reached the final of the 800 metres at the 2026 British Championships.
+In July, King finished third behind Phoebe Gill and Lyla Belshaw in the 800 metres final at the 2026 England Athletics U20 Championships.

+King was selected as part of the Great Britain team to compete at the 2026 World Athletics U20 Championships, qualifying for the final with the second fastest time from the semi-finals and winning the bronze medal in the final.
+It was Britain's first medal at the championships in the distance since Jess Judd in 2012.